What is the best precious metal to invest in? Research is key for investors who want to make the best choices.

-And luckily, those interested in the metals have myriad options in terms of how to into the precious metals space.
+And luckily, those interested in the metals have myriad options in terms of how to buy into the precious metals space.
 From investing in stocks and mutual funds, to purchasing an exchange-traded fund to physically buying precious metal coins, there are a plethora of ways to get involved in the space.
 All it takes is some research to determine which is the best fit.

 As a final note, it’s worth being aware that while gold, silver, platinum and palladium are undeniably the most high-profile precious metals, other precious metals do exist.
 Rhodium and rhenium are two fairly common ones, with rarer examples being germanium and beryllium.